Historical Names - Southeastern Bayous

 haché means hand ax

-Houma comes from the Indian tribe that once lived in the Yazoo region of Mississippi but moved to the bayous of southeastern Louisiana before the Acadians arrived; their descendants still live in the southeastern bayou area; their name is from the Muskogean term chakchiuma, which means "red crawfish" or "people of the red crawfish"
+Houma comes from the Indian nation that once lived in the Yazoo region of Mississippi but moved to the bayous of southeastern Louisiana before the Acadians arrived; their descendants still live in the southeastern bayou area; their name is from the Muskogean term chakchiuma, which means "red crawfish" or "people of the red crawfish"

 Iberville, whose full name was Pierre LeMoyne, sieur d'Iberville, was the French-Canadian soldier and explorer of the late 1690s and early 1700s who founded the French colony of Louisiana